-CHILD CARE - See Day Care uses.
+CHILD CARE - See Day Care Center and Day Care Home.

-CHILD DAY CARE CENTER - A nonresidential facility for the daytime care of preschool and/or and school aged children or adults that is not located within a home or other residence the residence of the primary care provider.
+CHILD DAY CARE CENTER - A nonresidential facility for the daytime care of preschool and/or school aged children or adults that is not located within a home or other residence the residence of the primary care provider.
 A day care center includes a nursery or a nursery school.
 See Article XX

-CHILD-DAY CARE HOME - A nonresidential facility for the daytime care of preschool and/or school aged children that is located within the residence in which of the primary care provider resides.
+CHILD-DAY CARE HOME - A nonresidential-facility for the daytime care of preschool and/or school aged children that is located within the residence in which of the primary care provider resides.
 See Article XX

-CHILD CARE NURSERY - A nonresidential facility for the care of children under three years of age that is not located within a home or other residence.
+CHILD CARE NURSERY A nonresidential facility for the care of children under